redis/redis-doc/topics/config.md

     slaveof 127.0.0.1 6380

-It is possible to provide strings containing spaces as arguments using quotes, as in the following example:
+It is possible to provide strings containing spaces as arguments using (double or single) quotes, as in the following example:

     requirepass "hello world"

+Single-quoted string can contain characters escaped by backslashes, and double-quoted strings can additionally include any ASCII symbols encoded using backslashed hexadecimal notation "\\xff".

 The list of configuration directives, and their meaning and intended usage is available in the self documented example redis.conf shipped into the